 Once again these are just examples… I have no idea if you can find these products in your are or if they are even approved in your area.
 I say that because in Canada Joseph’s products are NOT approved.
 The recipe is different and the whole grain is not the 1st ingredient.

-Right here with tortillas, we will cover corn tortillas.
 Corn is a whole grain.
 So corn tortillas are almost all approved.
-Our list says 2 and most brands 2 fits into the calorie window.
+Our list says 2 and most brands 2 fit into the calorie window.

 Sometimes you can come across a “thin” version of them.

 Street tacos size is fun too and 3 or even 4 of them are 1Y!

 If you have never used “raw” corn tortillas you might be disappointed with them.
 They are just yucky!
 I have a way to cook them where they are actually YUMMY!!

 Whole wheat flour tortillas are approved but I have trouble finding one that is small enough to fit in the 100 calorie window.
 Often I cut the right size out of an oversized one.

 The next few things on our list “crackers, whole grain, 8 small”.
 This one again is pretty simple.
 8 whole-grain crackers that equal about 100 calories.

 I use Wheat Thins or some generic version of them.
 They are about 10ish calories per cracker so 8 is about 80 calories.